CurtisVermeeren/.Net-Core-Angular-Social-App/SocialApp.API/README.md

 Users seeded using json-generator.com and in the `Data/UserSeedData.json` file.

 Uncomment `seeder.SeedUsers();` in the `Congfigure` method of `Startup.cs` to seed the database with fake users.

+Can login with username: penny and password: paswword